-Live reports can be generated using the virtual school dashboard to aggregate data across a wide spectrum of children.
+Live reports can be generated using the our unique eReport Builder and Virtual School dashboard to aggregate data across a wide spectrum of children.
 All reports can customised for each authority to suit their individual requirements.

 The online electronic PEP actively encourages young people to participate in entering information into a computer with support from a range of animated virtual characters determined on key stage of the child.